tinykite/botanic-romantic/_recipes/stinging-nettle-soup.md

 description: In Sweden, this is a classic staple around springtime.
 category: "nettle"
 ---
+People in Sweden eat this in the spring with a hard-boiled egg and some nice bread.
+I also enjoy this soup with crushed up potato chips on top.

 ### Ingredients
 - 6 cups of stinging nettles
 - 2T butter